AxonIQ/reference-guide/release-notes/rn-axon-server/rn-as-minor-releases.md

 ## Release 4.6

+### Release 4.6.4

+* Fix: contexts not shown in CLI when the request is using an application token or system token
+* Fix: change column name in event processor overview to "Active Segments"
+* Fix: null pointer exception popup in dashboard

 ### Release 4.6.3

 * Fix for bloom filter index: reading aggregate events searches for older events when the last event sequence number